Southern Yakutia (Sakha)

 “No, no, Comrade Boris!
 I am trying to judge from it, that is

 all.
-I’m trying to revive a hope and expose the hidden light.
-Perhaps a time
+I’m trying to revive hope and expose the hidden light.
+Perhaps a time will

 together again.
 After all, the different nationalities of the former Soviet

-Union share a lot in common with one another than with others beyond our
+Union share more in common than with others beyond our borders.”

 “You mean others who care little about our interests, others